AKUINO/LoRanne/README.md

   * 4: three bytes signed integer value
   * 5: four bytes signed integer value
   * 6: six bytes small floating point number
-  * 7: height bytes floating point number OR 1-Wire address
+  * 7: height bytes floating point number
   * value with the number of bytes given by the format (0 to 8 bytes)
+* 1-Wire Allocation table message (sent every hour or on request from the central node):
+  * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte) identifying a data register transmitted in data messages.
+  * allocation table field: 3 bits (0 to 7) in the same byte (lower bits)
+  * 0 to 6 : to be decided, content will have the same length than the length specified for Data messages values.
+  * 7: height bytes = 64bits 1-Wire device address
 * Actuators setting messages have the same format but registers (0-31) are independant than those for sensors.
 * Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
 Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".
 * Retransmission: message with exactly the same Header (TO, FROM, ID, FLAGS) and Payload than the one transmitted before